tbttin/notes/makes/gnu-make-manual.md

 [#Wildcard-Pitfall]

-### The Function `wildcard` {#Wildcard-Function}
+### The Function `wildcard`

 - Wildcard expansion does not normally take place when a variable is set, or inside the arguments of a function, we use `wildcard` function.

 - If no existing file name matches a pattern, then that pattern is *omitted* from the output of the `wildcard` function.

 [#Wildcard-Function]

-## Searching Directories for Prerequisites {#Directory-Search}
+## Searching Directories for Prerequisites

 - When you redistribute the files among directories, you do not need to change the individual rules, just the search paths.

 [#Directory-Search]

-### `VPATH`: Search Path for All Prerequisites {#General-Search}
+### `VPATH`: Search Path for All Prerequisites

 - `make` uses `VPATH` as a search list for both *prerequisite*s and *target*s of rules (when they do not exist in current directory).

 - In the `VPATH` variable, directory names are separated by *colons* or *blanks*.

 [#General-Search]

-### The `vpath` Directive {#Selective-Search}
+### The `vpath` Directive

 - There are three forms of the `vpath` directive:

   + `vpath` *`pattern`* *`directories`*

     Specify the search path `directories` for file names that match *pattern*.

     The search path, *directories*, is a list of directories to be searched, separated by colons (semi-colons on MS-DOS and MS-Windows) or blanks, just like the search path used in the `VPATH` variable.

   + `vpath` *`pattern`*